 The Gold Foundation created Gold Human InSight Webinars to bring inspirational live and pre-recorded virtual webinars to healthcare professionals and learners.
 The Gold Human InSight Webinars feature Gold Ambassadors and leaders from our Gold Circle Network of Speakers, often in close collaboration with our institutional and organizational partners.
 The theme of the 2020-2021 Gold Human InSight Webinar series is “Care, Compassion, & Collaboration during the Dual Pandemic.”
 If you are interested in collaborating with the Gold Foundation on a webinar, please contact Host Pia Pyne Miller, MPH, Senior Director for Strategy and Business Development, at email@example.com.

-Please check our Event calendar for any upcoming Gold Human InSight Webinars that will be taped in front of a live audience.
+Please check our Event calendar for any upcoming Gold Human InSight Webinars that will be taped or shown in front of a live audience.

 Gold Human Insight Webinar | Clinical Improv: Cross-Training Your Communication Muscles